-The Bay Area Workforce Development Board is one of eleven Wisconsin workforce development areas established in 1998 to address local economic workforce issues.
+The Bay Area WDB is one of 11 Wisconsin workforce development areas established in 1998 to address local economic workforce issues.
 Bay Area WDB, a private non-profit corporation, is the fiscal and administrative agent for funds and programming designed to deliver locally customized job training and workforce development initiatives.

 Bay Area Workforce Development Board is an employer's connection to the public workforce system—a network of federal, state and local agencies that are committed to economic growth and workforce development.
-We offer solutions to maximize the positive impact of your workforce with improved productivity, efficiency and performance.
-With 30 years of experience in workforce development, we use our expansive knowledge and access to workforce networks and solutions to help companies find and maximize workforce talent to grow their business and ultimately grow the local economy.
+The Bay Area WDB offers solutions to maximize the positive impact of your workforce with improved productivity, efficiency, and performance.
+With 30 years of experience in workforce development, we use our expansive knowledge and access to workforce networks and solutions to help companies find and maximize workforce talent to grow their business--and ultimately, grow the local economy.

 How Can We Help You?